 - Permissible pressure loss

 Different gas dehumidifiers may be supplied depending upon which type of fuel gas is being dried (e.g. is it biogas, landfill gas or other).
 The gas flow rate and gas methane concentration will determine how much gas the dehumidifier must be able to process.
 The raw gas temperature at the inlet to the dehumidifier will determine how large the cooling capacity of the dehumidifier will be.
 Contaminants in the fuel gas may produce undesirable effects for the unit and should be checked that they are within acceptable limits.
-Finally permissible levels of pressure loss must be considered as gas holders usually exist at low pressures and there is also a loss in pressure across the dehumidifer.
-It is undesireable to suck gas through pipes under negative pressure.
+Finally, permissible levels of pressure loss must be considered as gas holders usually exist at low pressures and there is also a loss in pressure across the dehumidifer.
+It is undesirable to suck gas through pipes under negative pressure.

 Fuel Gas Quality

-There are specific requirements for the fuel quality for GE Jenbacher gas engines laid of in the GE Jenbacher technical instruction document (please contact your local Clarke Energy office to receive a copy).
+There are specific requirements for the fuel quality for Jenbacher gas engines laid of in the Jenbacher technical instruction document (please contact your local Clarke Energy office to receive a copy).
 Moisture levels in the gas must be kept to a minimum in order to protect the engine and to optimise combustion.
 High moisture is a particular characteristic of biologically derived gases and coal gas.

 Clarke Energy are able to supply high-quality gas dehumidifiers within a turn-key scope of supply, or free issue with the generator.
-We do not supply dehumidifiers outside of the scope of a GE Jenbacher gas engine or combined heat and power installation.
+We do not supply dehumidifiers outside of the scope of a Jenbacher gas engine or combined heat and power installation.

 Please contact your local Clarke Energy office to find out more information.